 Until the completion of the Uruguay Round negotiations, which produced a well-rounded Agreement on Trade-Related Investment Measures (hereinafter the "TRIMs Agreement"), the few international agreements that provided disciplines for measures restricting foreign investment provided only limited guidance in terms of content and country coverage.
-The OECD Code on Liberalisation of Capital Movements, for example, requires members to liberalize restrictions on direct investment in a broad range of areas.
+The OECD Code on Liberalisation of Capital Movements, for example, requires members to liberalise restrictions on direct investment in a broad range of areas.
 The OECD Code's efficacy, however, is limited by the numerous reservations made by each of the Members.
 In addition, there are other international treaties, bilateral and multilateral, under which signatories extend most-favoured-nation treatment to direct investment.
+Only a few such treaties, however, provide national treatment for direct investment.
 Moreover, although the APEC Investment Principles adopted in November 1994 provide rules for investment as a whole, including non-discrimination and national treatment, they have no binding force.